rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 Way of Rhea is a picturesque puzzle game that lets you correct your mistakes.
-Change your color, teleport past the colored gates, master the color powered circuits, and befriend the color changing crabs—but don't let them out!
+Change your color, teleport past the colored gates, master the color powered circuits, and befriend the color changing crabs-but don't let them out!

 This month's major updates include:

-- Autosave support
+- Autosave support.
-- Steam cloud support
+- Steam cloud support.
-- A free demo was released as part of Boston FIG (no longer available)
+- A free demo was released as part of Boston FIG (no longer available).
-- In game audio options
+- In game audio options.
-- A new level featuring a new puzzle mechanic
+- A new level featuring a new puzzle mechanic.
-- An [updated trailer][wor-trailer]
+- An [updated trailer][wor-trailer].

 [wor-site]: https://www.anthropicstudios.com/way-of-rhea
 [wor-trailer]: https://www.youtube.com/watch?v=PRifdHcaswc